leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: astigmatism-investigations-cornearefractive
 - What are the investigations for astigmatism?
+- how can i get my astig checked
 - What will the eye doctor do after examining for my astigmatism?
 - Are additional tests required for astigmatism?
 - Are additional tests needed for astigmatism?